-- The amended proposal improves amenity and reduces impact of the development on adjoining properties, particularly to the north by reducing the height of the boundary walls. - The dwellings achieve good cross ventilation. - The sun-shades located on the western façade of the building currently provide the shading treatment on the northern side of the openings.
+- The amended proposal improves amenity and reduces impact of the development on adjoining properties, particularly to the north by reducing the height of the boundary walls. - The dwellings achieve good cross ventilation. - The sun-shades located on the western façade of the building (as identified as Condition 2c on the development plans contained in Attachment 2) currently provide the shading treatment on the northern side of the openings.
 The shading treatment should be relocated to the southern side of the opening to improve access to northern winter sun. - A detail plan of the communal open space and a detailed landscaping plan is recommended.